 Not all brands offer intermediate clarinets with some brands even claiming that their student model is made to last through the student and intermediate years.
 (This usually isn’t true.
 If it’s labeled as a student instrument, it likely is one).

-Intermediate clarinets are popular because they are of pretty high quality without the price tag of a professional instrument.
+Intermediate clarinets are popular because they are of pretty high quality without the price tag of a pro instrument.
 However, there’s probably the widest range of quality in intermediate clarinets.
 They have similar features to a professional clarinet and are made to last quite a bit of time.
 Intermediate clarinets are appropriate for higher-level students through college.
 These will last until you’re ready to step onto a professional stage.

 Professional clarinets can be the most finicky, but, they can also provide the best rewards in terms of sound quality.
 A beginner would have a much harder time trying to learn to play on a professional instrument.
 These are almost always made from grenadilla wood and the silver-plated keys are more common as well.
 Professional clarinets are made for the big stage both in terms of their sound quality and appearance and carry a very large price tag to top it all off.

 Choosing a beginner clarinet can be a rather daunting process.
 It’s going to take some time and research to get it right.
 As you look at different clarinets, try to decide which features are most important to you.